Marijuana Anonymous: History

 Marijuana Anonymous set up in London UK in 2000.

-Marijuana Anonymous World Services is a non-profit corporation formed to carry out the necessary business and legal affairs of Marijuana Anonymous.
+Marijuana Anonymous World Services is a non professional non-profit corporation formed to carry out the necessary business and legal affairs of Marijuana Anonymous.
 Trustees are the officers of MA World Services, as “trusted servants” of the members of MA.
-These are volunteer positions and no one governs, as Marijuana Anonymous follows as "inverted triangle" of service, where the members are considered most important.
+A peer facilitated support group: these are volunteer positions and no one governs, as Marijuana Anonymous follows an "inverted triangle" of service, where the members are considered most important.

 Organization

 The only requirement for membership to Marijuana Anonymous is a desire to stop using marijuana; there are no dues or fees.
 As an organization, Marijuana Anonymous attempts to stay neutral and has no official stance on the legality of cannabis, per Tradition Ten which states, "Marijuana Anonymous has no opinion on outside issues; hence the MA name ought never be drawn into public controversy."
 It is difficult for the organization to avoid taking a stance on whether marijuana is physically addicting, as their program is intended to help recover from marijuana addiction.
 However, the organization maintains that its materials are not to be considered medical or scientific literature, but rather based on personal experiences of its members.
 There is a piece of literature, "The Doctor's Opinion on Marijuana Addiction" by Dr. Marvin Seppala, Chief Medical Officer of Hazelden Betty Ford Foundation written for members of Marijuana Anonymous.